Kepler's Books: Recent history

 In 1980, Roy Kepler's son Clark took over management of the bookstore.
 The store had three different locations in Menlo Park, moving in 1989 to its current location in the Menlo Center on El Camino Real.
 In 1990 Publishers Weekly ranked Kepler's as “Bookseller of the Year.”

 The rise of chain bookstores and online shopping created unbeatable competition, rising prices in Menlo Park resulted in Kepler's closing its doors on August 31, 2005.
 The local community held demonstrations to protest the closing.
 Kepler's subsequently re-opened in October 2005, financed by community investments, volunteers and donations.

 In 2008, The Kepler's children's department won the Pannell Award for excellence.
 The 2008 documentary Paperback Dreams chronicles the related histories of independent bookstores Kepler's and the now defunct Cody's Books in Berkeley, California.

 In 2012, Clark Kepler and Praveen Madan, of San Francisco's The Booksmith, put together the Kepler's "Transition Team," a group of volunteer local business and community leaders.
 It launched “Kepler’s 2020,” an initiative seeking to transform the independent bookstore into a next-generation community literary and cultural center.
 The project aims to "create a hybrid business model that includes a for-profit, community-owned-and-operated bookstore, and a nonprofit organization that will feature on-stage author interviews, lectures by leading intellectuals, educational workshops and other literary and cultural events," according to Kepler's press release.
 Under the Kepler's 2020 program Kepler's was split into two legal entities – a for-profit business with a social mission and a community sponsored nonprofit – with the complementary goals of fostering a culture of books, ideas and 'intellectual discourse and civic engagement in the community,' according to Kepler's press release."

-Since 2012 Kepler's successful turnaround and reinvention have continued to receive wide coverage in national and international press because of public's interest in finding sustainable models to keep bookstores thriving.
+Since 2012 Kepler's successful turnaround and reinvention have continued to receive wide coverage in national and international press because of the public's interest in finding sustainable models to keep bookstores thriving.